 This expectation of real-time messaging and responsiveness seeps into other media, too.
 It's not just the expectation on Facebook Messenger or Slack (either internally or with vendors), but on-site conversations and chat are all expected to be real-time, 1:1, and authentic.
 That's a big change from the world of asynchronous snail mail, and then email.

 The world operates in synchronous time now -- so that means you need to amp up your communication technologies and strategies while still using email to share important documents and communications your customers will want to come back to again and again.
-HubSpot offers a shared inbox tool that allows all incoming messages from customers, across channels, to be collected and assigned in one place, and Drift is another great option for live, on-site chat.
+HubSpot offers a shared inbox tool that allows all incoming messages from customers, across channels, to be collected and assigned in one place.

 3. Bots (and AI) will help professionals, not replace them.